-How to Come up with Great Comic Book Story Ideas
+Comic Book Ideas: How to Come up with a Legendary Story

-Ideas for comic book stories are everywhere and all around us.
+The good news is, if you’re eager to create the next great comic book, it’s not an impossible feat.
+In fact, ideas for comic book stories are everywhere and all around us — you just need to bring them to life.
 An idea for a comic book can come from anything.
 It can be simple or it can be complex.
-What matters most is to pick the right idea.
-This means the idea that is right for the creator and for the audience.
-Choosing the right comic book story ideas can be an art form.
-Anyone can make a story out of the simplest pieces, and often those stories will be quite good.
-What matters is that the story is interesting and that it is presented in an interesting way.
+What matters most is to pick the right idea — one that is right for the creator and the audience.
+What matters is that the story is interesting and presented in a captivating way.

-The first choice facing any writer of comics books is that of the genre.
+One of the most important decisions facing any writer of comic books is that of the genre.
 The choice of the plot will generally place the work within a particular genre, and once inside that genre, further creative decisions will be viewed within the rules of that genre.

 Andy Schmidt, Founder & Instructor Comics Experience